 TAP Team Bios

-My name is Allison Spratlin and I’ve been a member of the TAP team since May 2015.
-I am the DOJ Federal Team Lead and I work in partnership with Marcia Good from the Office of Tribal Justice to administer the program.
+My name is Allison Spratlin and I've been a member of the TAP team since the beginning of the program in 2015.
+I am currently the DOJ TAP Program Manager and work in partnership with Chris Chaney from the Office of Tribal Justice to administer the program.

 Prior to joining TAP, I had over 20 years of experience working for both the U.S. Department of Justice and Federal Bureau of Investigation (FBI), Criminal Justice Information Services (CJIS), in conducting audits of agencies with access to FBI CJIS systems and handling complex policy issues regarding access to national crime information databases.